pratyushdeka/pkdeka/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Pratyush Kumar Deka is a professor of School of Computing Science & Engineering at Galgotias University, Greater Noida, India.
+His research interests include anomaly detection, machine learning and data science.
+He is currently worling on evaluating convolutional and recurrent architectures for temporal modelling.